ast-grep/ast-grep.github.io/website/guide/pattern-syntax.md

 Pattern can also be an object instead of string in YAML rule.

 It is very useful to avoid ambiguity in code snippet.
 See [here](/guide/rule-config/atomic-rule.html#pattern) for more details.

+Also see our FAQ for more [guidance](/advanced/faq.html) on writing patterns.
 :::